 Much of what we do in the energy industry feels very esoteric.
 So, whenever an opportunity presents itself to incorporate work from other disciplines, like data science, I get really excited.
-That is what’s happening with ASHRAE Great Energy Predictor Challenge III that just launched on Kaggle.
+That is what’s happening with ASHRAE Great Energy Predictor Challenge III that just launched on Kaggle and incorporates NMEC into an industry contest.

 What is the Great Energy Predictor Challenge?